MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/update-a-prompt-of-an-sap-hana-table.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-e3e4974a-dc93-4f79-9ea6-259a1693dc0d?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

-Starting in MicroStrategy 2021 Update 6, you can use REST APIs to update a prompt of a table through the Modeling service.
+Starting in Strategy 2021 Update 6, you can use REST APIs to update a prompt of a table through the Modeling service.

 :::info